 Incentives and stipends shall not exceed what is reasonable and necessary to accomplish the purpose of needing to provide such incentives and/or stipends.
-The local director or his/her designee must approve in writing all monetary incentives and stipend methods (i.e. gift cards, money cards, certificates, and/or stipends), purpose of incentives/stipends, and the amount paid from basic independent living and/or ETV funds for each youth.
+The local director or his/her designee must approve in writing all monetary incentives and stipend methods (i.e. gift cards, money cards, certificates, and/or stipends), purpose of incentives/stipends, and the amount paid from the VDSS Chafee Program and/or ETV funds for each youth.
 Also, youth receiving an incentive/stipend have a clear understanding of purpose, cash value of incentive/stipend, and sign a document stating that he/she acknowledges receiving the monetary incentive.
 The document acknowledging youth receipt must be kept in the youth's case record and documented in OASIS as "Other financial assistance" within 30 days from the purchase date.
-Each transaction for an incentive/stipend must be recorded individually on VDSS' Independent Living Program (ILP) Quarterly Report for the applicable report period.
+Each transaction for an incentive/stipend must be recorded individually on VDSS' Chafee Program Quarterly Report for the applicable report period.

 Other financial assistance (outreach services).
-Efforts to attract eligible youth to participate in independent living services and formalized programs (i.e. covering transportation expenses so that eligible youth may attend independent living conferences and other youth conferences, meetings, retreats, and workshops designed to help the youth live independently)
+Efforts to attract eligible youth to participate in independent living services and formalized programs (i.e. covering transportation expenses so that eligible youth may attend independent living conferences and other youth conferences, meetings, retreats, and workshops designed to help the youth successfully transition to adulthood).

-14B.10 Preparing youth for adulthood
+14.10 Preparing youth for adulthood